 ‘As I read a novel, I like my reader to quickly empathise with the main character and find poignancy in their story.
-And when they get to the final page, they will think Ahhhhh… and feel good about life.’Gill Buchanan
+And when they get to the final page, think Ahhh… and feel good about life.’Gill Buchanan

 Where do my ideas come from?

 These are the questions I mostly get asked.

 Of course, a writer does draw on their own life experience, but my personal story doesn’t exactly fit any of my characters.

 I usually say, that ‘I have lived a little’ and this is what I mean.